ryanchutx/Flashcards/README.md

 ## Lab 1

 ### App Description
 This application was created for Codepath's Lab 1, where we were tasked to create a barebones flashcards app that would display an answer to a question.
 In this project, there is one question ("Where is the U.S. Capitol located?"), and the answer is revealed when the user taps the flashcard.
+In addition to the required tasks, I also modified the corner radius/shadows on the question card, and added multiple choice answers beneath the card.

 ### App Walk-though